opencloud-eu/ios-sdk/doc/RECIPES.md

                                     bookmark.authenticationData = authenticationData;
                                     bookmark.authenticationMethodIdentifier = authenticationMethodIdentifier;

-                                    // -- At this point, we have a bookmark that can be used to log into an ownCloud server --
+                                    // -- At this point, we have a bookmark that can be used to log into an OpenCloud server --

                                     // Serialize bookmark and write it to a file on disk [[bookmark bookmarkData] writeToFile:.. atomically:YES];